KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 ### Block axis padding

-- Use `--space-inner-icon` if the component has only an icon
+- Use `--space-inner-icon` if the component has only an icon (like the "star" button in the example below)
-- Use `--space-inner-block` value if the component has texts and icons or only text
+- Use `--space-inner-block` for everything else
-- Substract the border from the padding if needed
+- Substract the border from the padding (like in the button "Avbryt")

 ![How block padding help align things in the inline axis](../../../images/space-block-axis.png)
 ![Border should be substracted from the padding](../../../images/space-block-axis-border.png)